Current as of December 2020 | Download print version (in PDF)

 For all of the foregoing deductible donations, the deduction can be taken only if the donee is domiciled in Venezuela, and cannot be taken if the donor suffered losses in the immediately preceding fiscal year (LISR Article 27).

-Finally, the Organic Law of Science, Technology and Innovation (Ley Orgánica de Ciencia, Tecnologia e Innovación), enacted in August 2005 and reformed in 2010, promotes the development of scientific, innovative, and technological activities in Venezuela.
-Under the law, every "large corporation" has a duty to make an annual contribution of up to 2 percent of its gross income to an activity in the fields of science, technology, or innovation.
-A "large corporation" is defined as any legal person that has an annual gross income of more than 100,000 "tributary units."
-The definition of a “large corporation” also includes civil associations, foundations, and other legal and economic entities.
+Finally, the Organic Law of Science, Technology and Innovation (Ley Orgánica de Ciencia, Tecnologia e Innovación) promotes the development of scientific, innovative, and technological activities in Venezuela.
+Under the law, any legal entity that reports an annual gross income of more than 100,000 unidades tributaries (tax units) must make an annual contribution of a specific percentage of its gross income to an activity in the fields of science, technology, or innovation.
+The required contribution varies based on the type of economic activity the entity performs (Organic Law of Science, Technology and Innovation Article 26).

 Contributions can be made via cash donations to beneficiaries such as the Science, Technology, and Innovation Ministry; state-funded or private universities and other academic institutions; research and development centers, laboratories, or scientific societies; or by investing in a company's own science, technology, or innovation activities.